FACHEX For Boston College Employees

-Through the FACHEX program, current employees who qualify for the tuition remission benefit for their children at Boston College (by completing at least five years of continuous full time service), can apply to receive the same benefit at a participating Jesuit Universitiy if their child meets that school's requirements for FACHEX applicants, and there is an award available.
-It is important to realize, however, that FACHEX awards are highly competitive both in terms of space and selectivity.
-As a result, there are NO guarantees to the children of any given faculty or staff member that they will be able to utilize the FACHEX benefit at the institution of their choice.
+Through the FACHEX program, current employees who qualify for the tuition remission benefit for their children at Boston College, (traditionally by completing at least five years of continuous full time service), can apply to receive the same benefit at a participating Jesuit Universitiy if their child meets that school's requirements for FACHEX applicants, and there is an award available.
+It is important to realize, however, that FACHEX awards are highly competitive in terms of both academic selectivity and availability.
+As a result, there are NO guarantees to any faculty or staff member that their child will be awarded the FACHEX benefit at the institution of their choice.

 Special Note: If you are a current employee of Boston College, and your child wishes to come to BC, that process is covered through the standard Tuition Remission process, not FACHEX.

-If you miss the December 15th Deadline, the Benefits Office will only process a late Certification entry into the Tuition Exchange Database if you contact the FACHEX Coordinator at the receiving school FIRST to see if they will still accept it.
+If you miss the December 1st Deadline, the Benefits Office will only process a late Certification entry into the Tuition Exchange Database if you contact the FACHEX Coordinator at the receiving school FIRST to see if they will still accept it.
 Many Schools WILL NOT, and it is your responsibility to find that information out.
 BC will not aid in this process, and can not take responsibility for an employee failing to meet the established deadlines of other schools in the program.

 2. Have your child apply for admission to the desired participating FACHEX school(s).
 You, or your child, should also contact the FACHEX Coordinator at your desired school(s) to see if there are any special admissions dates or requirements to follow.
 It is not uncommon for an institution to require FACHEX applicants to apply for Early Action admission, or to make completion of a specific field on the admission application mandatory for FACHEX applicants, so it is the responsibility of the applicant to follow those rules.
 The Benefits Office is not available to advise on other schools policies.

-Once a certification has been sent out by the Benefits Office has certified a child in the Tuition Exchange database, any communication regarding the FACHEX award will happen directly between the FACHEX Coordinator at the school(s) to which the child has applied, and the child or child's family.
+Once the Benefits Office has certified a child in the Tuition Exchange database, any communication regarding the FACHEX award will happen directly between the FACHEX Coordinator at the school(s) to which the child has applied, and the child or child's family.
 Boston College will not aid in this process.

 - A FACHEX certification does not qualify your child for admission, nor does an offer of admission mean an automatic FACHEX award.
-A FACHEX determination will only be made by the participating institution after a child has been accepted for admission, and the child has been certified as eligible to participate in the FACHEX program via the Tuition Exchange Database.
+A FACHEX determination will only be made by the participating institution AFTER a child has been accepted for admission, and the child has been certified as eligible to participate in the FACHEX program via the Tuition Exchange Database.
 (Please remember most schools receive over 100 qualified FACHEX applicants annually, for only a few available FACHEX award(s), so the academic achievement of the child is often the largest determining factor).